sthoduka/at_work_central_factory_hub/README.md

 Users attempting to use alternative, unsupported systems are doing so without any guarentees.
 These are just hints.

-1. To install the RoCKIn referee box, please read and install the prerequisites of the LLSF referee box which are described here:
+1. To install the RoCKIn Central Factory Hub, please read and install the prerequisites of the LLSF referee box which are described here:

     (Note: You MAY NOT be able to copy and paste from the following link.
 Ubuntu and Fedora instructions are provided.
 However, The instructions contain specific package versions, which are not available on all versions of Ubuntu.
 Search your package manager to find required versions.)